dewyze/dato_dast/README.md

 ## Nodes

 All parts of the [DatoCMS Dast](https://www.datocms.com/docs/structured-text/dast) spec are rendered using a `Node` object.
-The default nodes are of the namespace `MiddlemanDatoDast::Nodes`.
+The default nodes are of the namespace `DatoDast::Nodes`.

 A node must implement one of two methods: